Geeksltd/MSharp.Docs/Tutorials/12/README.md

     }
 }
 ```
 The register class just uses simple M# property and for email address there is a restriction for entering just valid email.
-The *InvitationCode* property is using `.Calculated()` method, this property is read-only and hold user entered value in the UI and if the value is "LG2016" form will be saved.
+The *InvitationCode* property is using `.Calculated()` method, this property is read-only and hold user entered value in the UI and if the value is "SuperSecretFormula" form will be saved.
 Now it's time to feed our entity to M#.
 In the solution explorer, right click the *#Model* project and select *Build* and then build the *Domain* project to make sure everything regarding it is fine.

 ## Add Business logic